PepsiCo (PEPON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PepsiCo Historical Price

-According to the latest data gathered on PepsiCo live price page, the current price of PepsiCo is 147.24USD.
+According to the latest data gathered on PepsiCo live price page, the current price of PepsiCo is 148.08USD.
 The circulating supply of PepsiCo(PEPON) is

 In the past 24 hours, PepsiCo has shown a price movement of